 - 2. Insert SuSE CD-ROM #1 into the CD-ROM drive during power up. - 3.
 Select Boot Configuration in Boot Manager. - 4.
 Select Add Shell to Boot Entries.
 Press Esc key. - 5.
-Make sure the default selection of EFI Shell is selected and press Enter.
-You will receive a message from the SuSE CD-ROM. - 6.
-At the Shell prompt, type fs2: to change the drive letter. - 7.
-Type elilo and press Enter. - 8.
-At the ELILO boot prompt, press Tab. - 9.
+Select Edit Boot Timeout.
+Enter the seconds to auto boot the EFI shell. - 6.
+Make sure the default selection of EFI Shell is selected and press Enter. - 7.
+At the Shell prompt, type fs2: to change the drive letter. - 8.
+Type elilo and press Enter. - 9.
+At the ELILO boot prompt, press Tab. - 10.
 Type linux swiotlb=32768.

 Note: This step allocates buffers for use by 32-bit devices such as the Compaq Integrated Array Controller.
 If a sufficient number of buffers are not allocated, a system panic or system hang may occur.
+This boot time parameter should be added to /boot/elilo.conf (see Step 33).